-Bengall Polls: BJP's Parivartan Yatra from Saturday
+West Bengall Polls: Nadda to launch BJP''s 'Poribartan Yatra' tomorrow

-West Bengall Polls: BJP's Parivartan Yatra from Saturday
+West Bengall Polls: Nadda to launch BJP's 'Poribartan Yatra' tomorrow

 New Delhi, Feb 05: Bharatiya Janata Party (BJP) chief JP Nadda is all set to launch 'Parivartan Yatra' from Nadia to garner public support in the poll-bound West Bengal.